On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms of certain homogeneous spaces: Introduction

-In the same way, we get the following. \begin{theorem} Non-compact pseudo-Riemannian 3-symmetric spaces $G/H$ of absolutely simple non-compact connected linear real Lie groups do not admit amenable compact Clifford-Klein forms, with, possibly, the following exceptions:
+In the same way, we get the following. \begin{theorem} Let $G/H$ be a 3-symmetric space of an absolutely simple non-compact connected linear real Lie group $G$, and $(\mathfrak{g},\mathfrak{h})$ be the corresponding 3-symmetric pair.
+If the pair $(\mathfrak{g},\mathfrak{h})$ is different from